 Since the online business world including the VA industry is growing more than ever thanks to the pandemic there are certain things to watch out for when you’re about to invest in a Virtual Assistant Training Course.
 These are what I call “bad advice” since many times they either don’t work or set you up for failure instead of success.

 How do I know this?
 Because many of my own students have shared their stories with me about their bad experiences when they were starting their VA business and didn’t know what they didn’t know.
-In my blog post What To Watch Out For When Starting A VA Business I share the most common things to watch out for including:
+In my blog post The 12 Virtual Assistant Mistakes You Should Avoid At All Costs – Especially If You’re A New VA!
+I share the most common things to watch out for including:

 - The fake it until you make it strategy

 - Why you don’t need a VA Certification to be successful or even work as a VA

 - Why most people can’t make $5k in their first 30 days

 Choosing The Right Virtual Assistant Training Course Tip 3: Do Your Homework

 When you’re ready to invest in yourself and your future be sure you do your homework to find the right Virtual Assistant Training Course for you.
 There are hundreds of programs out there, so how do you find the right one for you and know it actually gets results.